The Leavitt Path Algebras of Ultragraphs

-Last part of the paper is a simple example to emphasize that the class of the Leavitt path algebras of ultragraphs is strictly larger than the class of the Leavitt path algebras of directed graphs \cite{abr,tom2} as well as the class of algebraic Exel-Laca algebras.
+Last part of this section is an example to emphasize that the class of the Leavitt path algebras of ultragraphs is strictly larger than the class of the Leavitt path algebras of directed graphs as well as the class of algebraic Exel-Laca algebras. \\